vuejs/docs/src/api/directives.md

   </div>
   ```

-  When the component re-renders, if both `valueA` and `valueB` remains the same, all updates for this `<div>` and its children will be skipped.
-In fact, even the Virtual DOM vnode creation will also be skipped since the memoized copy of the sub-tree can be reused.
+  When the component re-renders, if both `valueA` and `valueB` remain the same, all updates for this `<div>` and its children will be skipped.
+In fact, even the Virtual DOM VNode creation will also be skipped since the memoized copy of the sub-tree can be reused.

   It is important to specify the memoization array correctly, otherwise we may skip updates that should indeed be applied.